obonaventure/cnp3/book-2nd/mcq-ex/mcq-ipv6.rst

          2  2001:db8:1341:12::2
          3  2001:db8:1341:23::3
          4  2001:db8:1341:3::B

+      .. comment:: This traceroute is correct but note that it's likely possible that the penultimate address will be an other IPv6 address of `R3`: ``2001:db8:1341:13::3`` instead of ``2001:db8:1341:23::3``, it depends if the ICMP package takes the path to the previous router or to the source (the reversed path is different according to the forwarding tables).

 7. When manipulating IPv6 address, it is sometimes necessary to convert an IPv6 address in its binary representation.